 Significance of performing Achamanam: Different Paramparas have distinct methods of performing Achamanams.
 For instance, Goudi Vaishnavas are known to perform Achamanams as taught in Pachartra Prabudha.
 Similarly, Achamanams have different religious and scientific significances of practicing it.

 Religious significance: Achamanam is a purification process done with the aid of water.
 The water used for Achamanam has to be pure without any odor.
 You can use Panchaptra with a spoon to pour water into your right hand.
 The recitation of mantras is a necessary factor while performing Achamanams.
 They can foster your spiritual enrichment.
 Let us look at Achamanam in a religious dimension based on scriptures and epics.

-1. In Mahabharata, Lord Rama performed Achamanam thrice by chanting Adhithya Hrudhya mantra before he eliminated Ravana.
+1. In Ramayana, Lord Rama performed Achamanam thrice by chanting Adhithya Hrudhya mantra before he eliminated Ravana.
 The chanting of the mantra gave him the power to remove Ravana.

 2. In the eleventh Skandha of Devi Bhagavata, drinking water from the right palm curved in the shape of a spoon is auspicious.
 The water in your hands must be able to cover a green-gram seed.
 Our palm, little finger, and thumb must not come in contact with other fingers.
 You can support your right hand with your left hand while performing Achamanam.
 It can purify your body of any impurities.